 The best and least expensive way to clean your boots is with vinegar and water.
 We suggest one part vinegar to three parts water in a spray bottle.
 Spray the vinegar solution on to your boots and wipe off with a clean lint-free cloth.
 Let dry and repeat as necessary.
 The vinegar acts to draw the minerals and dirt out of the leather, so some persistent salt stains may take a couple of treatments.
 Once you are satisfied that your boots are clean, they need to be conditioned.

 Conditioning your boots:

 In general, leather dries out over time, and natural oils need to be added back into the leather.
 Conditioning your boots revitalizes the leather and adds back suppleness and water-repellency.
 It will also rejuvenate the colour of your boots, bringing them back to a rich colour.
-We suggest using a natural product and avoiding products that are petroleum based like Dubbin.
+We suggest using a natural product.
 If you have a product at home that you are wondering if it’s okay to use, give us a call, or send us an email and we’ll give you our opinion.